AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/v4l/dev-decoder.rst

 coded width
    width for given coded resolution.

+coding tree unit
+   processing unit of the HEVC codec (corresponds to macroblock units in H.264, VP8, VP9), can use block structures of up to 64×64 pixels.
+   Good at sub-partitioning the picture into variable sized structures.

 decode order
    the order in which frames are decoded; may differ from display order if the coded format includes a feature of frame reordering; for decoders,